gwlove/tenor-android-demo-search/README.md

 =========================

 ## Introduction
-In this demo, we will look at how to create a simple GIF search app.
-We will have our GIFs be searchable in three different ways:
+In this demo, we will look at how to create a simple GIF search app.sDFASDFASD We will have our GIFs be searchable in three different ways:

 1. **Tags**:  A display of terms with a GIF preview background.
 When clicked, a search for the tag's term will occur.